toprea/thudmail/README.md

 * You'll need Rails 3.2.1.
 Untested with any other versions.
 * Grab the source and run 'rake db:create db:migrate' to bring up the database.
-* Run sampledata/import.sh to import some sample users and emails.
+* Go into the sampledata directory and run ./import.sh to import some sample users and emails.
 * Run 'rails server' to start, and hit http://localhost:3000